NikosAlexandris/pvgis-prototype/docs/development/performance_optimisation.md

 - custom data classes
 - frequently requested/repeated calculations
 - complete lack of caching/memoization
-- complete lack of asynchronous executions, if and wherever possible
+- if and wherever possible, complete lack of :
+  - asynchronous executions,
+  - concurrent executions,
+  - parallel executions
 - no parallel processing beyond NumPy's own internals (?)
 - using Pandas' DateTimeIndex which is _not hashable_

 Hence,
-the margin for optimisation is quite large.
+the margin for optimisation is large.

 ## Caching Strategies